ibm-cloud-docs/vpc/fl-using.md

 ### Use case 3: Troubleshooting security groups and network ACLs
 {: #troubleshooting-perf-problems-example}

 Similar to use case 2, this use case illustrates how to set the granularity of flow log collectors for different target scopes.
-It also goes one step further to depict how flow logs can help you troubleshoot using security groups and network ACLs (NACLs).
+It also goes one step further to depict how flow logs can help you troubleshoot by using security groups and network ACLs (NACLs).

 Scenario:

 1. NACL 2 on Subnet 3 is preventing you from running a web server there.
 Notice that this network ACL allows ingress, but denies egress.
-2. A VSI on Subnet 2 (NACL 1 allows ingress and egress) tries to query the web server that you are running on Subnet 3.
+2. A virtual server instance on Subnet 2 (NACL 1 allows ingress and egress) tries to query the web server that you are running on Subnet 3.
-3. The query gets through and you see that the traffic is accepted on the ingress path to Subnet 3 into VSI 31.
+3. The query gets through and you see that the traffic is accepted on the ingress path to Subnet 3 into virtual server instance 31.
-4. When VSI 31 receives the request, it generates a reply and tries to send it.
+4. When virtual server instance 31 receives the request, it generates a reply and tries to send it.
 Unfortunately, the response cannot be returned and your connection hangs on Subnet 2 until it times out.
-5. Flow logs show that the request was sent and that it was accepted on VSI 31.
+5. Flow logs show that the request was sent and that it was accepted on virtual server instance 31.
 Flow logs show that the response traffic was rejected.

 ![Troubleshooting security groups and network ACLs](/images/fl-sc-acls.png "Troubleshooting security groups and network ACLs")